Jay Scott (saxophonist): Career

 After graduating from high school, Scott played saxophone with Mitch Goodson of MG and the K-PERS and they played Panama City beach on a regular basis.
 It was there that he was spotted by Sonny Turner.
 Sonny had recently left The Platters and was starting a solo career as Sonny Turner and Sound Unlimited; he hired Scott on the spot to go on tour and Scott traveled around the states.
-The band played Las Vegas a great deal and it was there that Scott was also hired to be in the house band for famous comedians playing the Strip like Rodney Dangerfield and Rich Little.
+The band played Las Vegas a great deal and it was there that Scott was also hired to be in the house band for famous comedians like Rodney Dangerfield and Rich Little.

-In the mid-70s, Scott returned to Dothan.
+In the mid-'70s, Scott returned to Dothan.
 His sister Laura introduced him to musicians in the area.
 Scott was hired by the band Satyr.

 In 1977, Scott decided to move to Atlanta to find session work.
-His saxophone work was used by the southern rockers, Lynard Skynard on “What’s Your Name – Little Girl?”
-(1977), produced by the legendary Tom Dowd.
+He played in the horn section on Lynyrd Skynyrd's song "What’s Your Name" (1977), produced by Tom Dowd.

 Scott was then discovered by a young producer, Steve Buckingham, who enlisted him to play on a new disco record coming out on Polydor, featuring the 1978 single, Alicia Bridges’ “I Love the Nightlife.”
 Scott's solo on that song caught the attention of many musical admirers.
 His sister Linda, who was living in New York City at the time, remembers when Scott performed at the famous East Village club, The Bottom Line, backing Alicia Bridges.
 She explained that Scott had also struggled with Bells Palsy throughout his life and had learned how to play through muscle weakness on one side of his face.
 Despite this, Scott was able to learn to play two saxophones simultaneously through intentionally isolating his muscles.
 Scott featured this technique during The Bottom Line show, and according to Linda, the New York City audience leapt to their feet, cheering.

 When the Grammys were held in 1978, “I Love the Nightlife” was nominated for best song and Alicia Bridges performed the song at the ceremony.
 After Scott’s success with Alicia Bridges, he soon garnered the attention of other music producers and recorded the featured sax solo on various gold and platinum records at this time: Melissa Manchester’s “Whenever I Call You Friend” (1979); Dione Warwick’s “Easy Love” (1980); Paul Davis’ “He Sang Our Love Songs” (1980); and Kansas.